Daniel Adshead: Loan to Telstar

 On 26 August 2020, Adshead joined Dutch second-tier club SC Telstar on loan for the 2020–21 season.

 Loan to Gillingham

 On 19 August 2021, Adshead joined League One club Gillingham on loan.
 Having suffered an injury that had prevented him featuring for the Kent side since November, it was confirmed on 11 February 2022 that he had returned to his parent club.

 Cheltenham Town

 On 21 June 2022, Adshead joined League One club Cheltenham Town for an undisclosed fee, signing a two-year contract.
+In January 2023, he returned to Rochdale on loan until the end of the season, knee surgery preventing him from making an appearance as the club were relegated.

+In December 2023, Adshead joined National League club AFC Fylde on a short-term loan until the end of January 2024.
+His loan was then extended until the end of the season.

+Adshead was released by Cheltenham at the end of the 2023–24 season.

+Boston United

+On 12 December 2024, Adshead joined National League club Boston United.

 International career

 On 9 November 2018, Adshead was called up to the England U18 team for the first time for a tournament in Spain.
 He scored on his debut against the Netherlands.